 - Equipment or inventory.
 If your business needs new equipment, or wants to invest in newer, more efficient equipment, a loan could be the perfect answer.
 Depending on your preferences, you could use the equipment itself to secure the loan, netting yourself a better rate in the process.
 The only caveat here is that the equipment shouldn’t be superficial; it should offer some measurable benefit that improves the productivity or profitability of your business.

 - You may also consider getting a loan for an interesting business opportunity that isn’t otherwise specified on this list.
 For example, you may have the chance to acquire a smaller competitor, or purchase the assets of another business.
-Again, the main requirement here is that you’re using the loan to invest in something that has measurable potential to earn you a return in excess of the principal and interest you’ll pay on the debt over time.
+Again, the main requirement here is that you’re using the loan to invest in something that has measurable potential.
+That in turn will earn you a return in excess of the principal and interest you’ll pay on the debt.

 Bad Motivations for Getting a Business Loan

-However, you may be tempted to get a business loan for the following motivations, which could set you up for failure, or portend a poor fate for your business:
+However, you may be tempted to get a business loan for the following motivations.
+That could set you up for failure, or portend a poor fate for your business:

 - Shiny objects.
 Just because something looks like a good opportunity, doesn’t mean it is.
-If you’re going to put your business’s credit on the line, and take on thousands of dollars of debt, you need to be sure this is going to yield long-term value for your company.
-A fleeting opportunity or investment, without the due diligence to back it up, will likely do more harm than good for your company.
+If you’re going to put your business’s credit on the line, be sure this is going to yield long-term value.
+A fleeting opportunity or investment, without the due diligence, will likely do more harm than good for your company.

 - Credit pressure.
-If all your current loans and lines of credit are maxed out and you’re still having trouble, taking out yet another loan probably isn’t the solution.
-Take a look at the debt you already have, and examine why it hasn’t been enough to yield an effective return.
+If all your current loans and lines of credit are maxed out, taking out another loan isn’t the solution.
+Take a look at the debt you already have.
+Examine why it hasn’t been enough to yield an effective return.
 Where was the flaw in your previous decision?

 - Impulsive debt consolidation.
 Debt consolidation can be helpful, but it can also leave you in an even worse position.
-It’s true that you may be able to get a better rate, at least temporarily, but your business has bigger problems to consider.
+It’s true that you may be able to get a better rate, at least temporarily.
+However, your business has bigger problems to consider.
 How did you get into this situation?
 How are you going to get out of it?
 More loans aren’t necessarily the answer.

 The Effects of Timing